isomerpages/moe-mtls-old/_Sharing-Sessions/1a-English-Videos.md

 </p> </div>
     <br/>  <br/>
   <h4 style="padding-top:12px;margin:10px;color:#fa0;">Profile</h4>
 <p style="margin:10px;">Ms Otelli Edwards has worked in various Mediacorp companies starting as a sports journalist and producing and hosting nightly news shows.
 She has also produced current affairs and news programmes for Mediacorp’s news radio station, 93.8 LIVE.
-Prior to joining CNA, she was a feature writer  withHer World magazine and has interviewed high-flying women.
+Prior to joining CNA, she was a feature writer with Her World magazine and has interviewed high-flying women.
 She is a mother of five-year-old twin boys. </p>
               <br/>
 </div></div> </td>
 <td style="border:0 none;padding: 0;" class="btnImg">